Welcome Kindergarten Parents!

 What should I tell the teacher about my child?

-The Early Learning teacher and the school will want as much information as possible.
+The Kindergarten teacher and the school will want as much information as possible.
 Some guidelines that might help the teacher get to know your child better include:

 - How does your child feel about coming to school?